 Soils within TU1 were comprised of silty sandy clay and clay with charcoal mixed throughout.
-One purple rhyolite tertiary flake (Figure 5.4-34) was recovered from the 30-40 cmbs level.
+One purple rhyolite tertiary flake (Figure 46) was recovered from the 30-40 cmbs level.
 Charcoal found throughout TU1 until 80 cmbs and is not considered to be cultural as there were no other indications that a feature was present.
 Several fires have occurred within the area during recent years (Camarillo Springs Fire 2013, Thomas Fire 2017-2018, Woolsey Fire 2019), suggesting that the abundance of burnt material may be the result of recent wildfire activity.
 No additional cultural deposits were recovered during the Phase II investigation.
 Modern disturbances were noted within levels two (10-20 cmbs) through five (40-50 cmbs), indicating a high level of disturbance within the tested area of the project site.
-A summary of TU1 is detailed in Table 5.4-5.
+A summary of TU1 is detailed in Table 5 below.

-A sidewall profile was completed for the eastern wall of TU1, which included stratigraphy observations, disturbances and soil descriptions, as seen in Figure 5.4-35.
+A sidewall profile was completed for the eastern wall of TU1, which included stratigraphy observations, disturbances and soil descriptions, as seen in Figure 47.
+A hand drawn map of the eastern wall profile is included in Appendix C.